 Ice storms typically form only when the air’s temperature is either above freezing or just at freezing, usually between 32 and 38 degrees.
 Ice storms can cause a lot of damage as they cover roads and sidewalks with a smooth layer of ice, making them dangerous to walk or drive on.
 Additionally, the weight of the ice layer coating trees can often cause branches to fall, thus injuring unsuspecting people walking or standing below.
 Ice storms can last anywhere from a few hours to more than a week, depending on their severity.
 They typically occur in the United States of America and Canada.

 Hurricanes are also known as tropical cyclones and are some of nature’s most destructive storms.
 These types of storms consist of strong and heavy wind, heavy rain, and surge flooding.
 Depending on the nature of a hurricane, they could lead to tornadoes and inland flooding.
-Hurricanes form over warm ocean water.
+Hurricanes form over warm water.
+They contain water vapor.
 They usually begin as a thunderstorm, but as the thunderstorms become stronger, the storm’s winds take on a circular motion.
 As the wind gets stronger and starts to rotate, they lead to what’s commonly known as the “eye of the hurricane” and spread over a wide area of the ocean.

 A hurricane can last for more than a week at a time, depending on the temperature of the atmosphere surrounding it.
 They typically occur in the Pacific Ocean, the Indian Ocean, and the Atlantic Ocean.

 Hail is a form of solid rain.
 While many might confuse hail with sleet, one must remember that hail is simply a form of solid rain or precipitation, while sleet is made up of tiny balls of ice, hail is formed when water droplets freeze together.
 It’s important to note that hail forms in the higher regions of the thunderstorm clouds.